-In 2020 Book Links is again offering a mentorship open to Book Links members.
-Applicants are invited to submit a synopsis and the first two chapters or first 6000 words, of a work of fiction for either junior or YA readers, or 2 picture book manuscripts.
+In 2020 Book Links offered a mentorship open to Book Links members.
+Applicants were invited to submit a synopsis and the first two chapters or first 6000 words, of a work of fiction for either junior or YA readers, or 2 picture book manuscripts.

 The mentorship will provide the winner with the opportunity to develop their early draft manuscript to a publishable standard with a professional mentor.
-Applications will be assessed on literary and artistic merit and developmental potential.
+Applications were assessed on literary and artistic merit and developmental potential.

 - The mentorship is valued at $1000.

 - You must have a completed manuscript which is not under consideration by any publishers.

 - Open to current financial members of Book Links Qld Inc. If you are not a member and would like to join, click here.

 - Applications from emerging writers who have not yet published in book form, or who have published no more than two manuscripts via traditional publication, will be accepted.